renovatebot/renovate/docs/usage/configuration-options.md

 ## pinDigests

 If enabled Renovate will pin Docker images by means of their SHA256 digest and not only by tag so that they are immutable.

+## platformAutomerge

+If you set `automerge` enabled and `automergeType=pr` in the Renovate config, this option will speed up the automerge process by using platform's own automerge functionality.
+This option will configure PRs to be merged after all (if any) branch policies have been met.
+Currently available for Azure and GitLab.
+It falls back to Renovate-based automerge if platform-specific one is unavailable.

+Though this option is enabled by default, you can configure this using `packageRules` if you want to use it selectively (e.g. per-package).

+**Caution for GitLab < 12.7**: when this option is enabled it is possible due to a bug in GitLab that MRs with failing pipelines might still get merged.
+This is caused by a race condition in GitLab's Merge Request API - [read the corresponding issue](https://gitlab.com/gitlab-org/gitlab/issues/26293) for details.

 ## postUpdateOptions